esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 |`stackedAECost.m`|Cost and gradient for multiple layers|
 |`stackedAEPredict.m`|Prediction function for logistic regression|

-In order to perform the various computations, we will use the `minFunc` package and develop the different function

-We will use the unlabeled data (any audio files) to train a sparse autoencoder.
+In order to perform the various computations, we will use the `minFunc` package as an advanced optimizer and the unlabeled data (any audio files) to train a sparse autoencoder.
 However, we first need to prepare an input set, so that the given data is formatted to a common size (slices of audio input).
 In the following problem, you will implement the sparse autoencoder algorithm, and show how it discovers an optimal representation for spectral windows.

-Specifically, in this exercise you will implement a sparse autoencoder, trained with 4 consecutive spectral distributions (FFT, Mel, Bark or Cepstrum) using the L-BFGS optimization algorithm (this algorithm is provided in the `minFunc` subdirectory, which is a 3rd party CCA software implementing L-BFGS).
+Specifically, in this exercise you will implement a sparse autoencoder, trained with 4 consecutive spectral distributions (FFT, Mel, Bark or Cepstrum) using the L-BFGS optimization algorithm (this algorithm is provided in the `minFunc` subdirectory, which is a 3rd party CCA software).

 **Inputs**